nr Broadway, Gloucestershire+ Add to favourites

-Parking: in a National Trust car park opposite the cottage.
+Parking: In a National Trust car park near the cottage.

-Television: A television and DVD player are provided but please note the television reception can be poor.
+Television: A television and DVD are provided but please note the reception can be poor.
 Guests may wish to bring DVDs.

 Offers: Holiday cottage guests have free entry to Snowshill House and Gardens during opening hours and discount in the National Trust shop and restaurant upon showing their confirmation invoice.